 - A copy of your passing MTEL scores for the Communication and Literacy Skills Test (CLST)

 Step 2.
 Meet with a member of the M.Ed.
 Admissions Committee.

 Upon receipt of your application, resume, personal statement, and letters of recommendation (items 1 through 4 above), the Graduate Studies office will begin processing your M.Ed. application and will contact you to schedule an appointment for an Admission Interview.
-Although you must also submit your passing MTEL scores for the CLST and documentation of a Human Development or Child Development course, we urge you to forward items 1 through 4 above as early as possible, even if you do not yet have your other application materials completed.
+Although you must also submit your passing MTEL scores for the CLST, we urge you to forward items 1 through 4 above as early as possible, even if you do not yet have your other application materials completed.